davxiao/davidxiao-web/README.md

 - Update submodules and do some cleanup.

         cd davidxiao-web;
-        git submodule update --init --recursive;
+        rm -rf public; # otherwise the following command will fail git submodule update --init --recursive;

 - Test it by run `hugo server -D;` on the project root directory, then visit [http://127.0.0.1:1313/](http://127.0.0.1:1313/) on your web browser.